patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/description-list/description-list.md

 section: components
 ---

-A description list contains terms and their corresponding descriptions.
+A **description list** contains terms and their corresponding descriptions.

 ## Usage
 Use a description list when you have a set of terms and definitions related to a single item.
 The content within the definitions is not limited to only plain text.
-This component can be extremely useful in context of Detail pages of a certain resource or item.
+This component can be extremely useful in context of Detail pages for a certain resource or item.

 <img src="./img/definitionlist.png" alt="Definition list" width="1440"/>